Stoner (novel): Plot

-At the University, Finch becomes the acting dean of the faculty.
-Stoner feels compelled by his conscience to fail a student named Charles Walker.
-He is a close protégé of a colleague, Professor Hollis Lomax, and like him is physically disabled.
-The student is clearly dishonest and cannot fulfil the requirements of Stoner's course but, despite this, the decision to expel or retain Walker is put on hold.
-After his promotion to head of the department, Lomax takes every opportunity to exact revenge upon Stoner throughout the rest of his career.
-A collaboration between Stoner and a younger instructor in the department, Katherine Driscoll, develops into a romantic love affair.
-Ironically, after the affair begins, Stoner’s relationships with Edith and Grace also improve.
-At some point, Edith finds out about the affair, but does not seem to mind it.
+At the University, Finch becomes the acting dean.
+Stoner feels compelled by his conscience to fail a student named Charles Walker, a close protégé of a colleague, Professor Hollis Lomax.
+The student is clearly dishonest and cannot fulfill the requirements of Stoner's course but, despite this, the decision to expel or retain Walker is put on hold as the disciplinary committee cannot come to a unanimous decision.
+After his promotion to head of the department, Lomax takes every opportunity to exact revenge upon Stoner throughout the rest of his career, such as giving Stoner uninteresting and grueling teaching schedules.

+Soon after, a collaboration between Stoner and a younger instructor in the department, Katherine Driscoll, develops into a romantic love affair.
+Ironically, after the affair begins, Stoner's relationships with Edith and Grace also improve.
+Edith finds out about the affair, but does not seem to mind.
 When Lomax learns about it, however, he begins to put pressure on Katherine, who also teaches in the English department.
 Stoner and Driscoll agree it best to end the affair so as not to derail the academic work they both feel called to follow.
 Katherine quietly slips out of town, never to be seen by him again.

-Eventually, Stoner, older now and hard of hearing, is beginning to become a legendary figure in the English department despite Lomax's opposition.
+Eventually, Stoner, older now and hard of hearing, is becoming a legendary figure in the English department despite Lomax's opposition.
 He begins to spend more time at home, ignoring Edith's signs of displeasure at his presence.
 Entering adulthood, Grace enrolls at the University of Missouri.
-The following year, Grace announces she is pregnant and marries the father of her child.
-Grace’s husband enlists in the army and dies before the baby is born.
+The following year, Grace announces she is pregnant and marries the father of her child—but he enlists in the army and dies in the Pacific Front before the baby is born.
 Grace goes to St. Louis with the baby to live with her husband's parents.
 She visits Stoner and Edith occasionally, and Stoner realizes that Grace has developed a drinking problem.
+Around this time, Stoner discovers that Driscoll has published a book, and after obtaining a copy, discovers it is dedicated to him.

-As Stoner’s life is coming to an end, his daughter Grace comes to visit him.
+As Stoner's life is coming to an end, his daughter Grace comes to visit him.
 Deeply unhappy and addicted to alcohol, Grace halfheartedly tries to reconcile with Stoner, and he sees that his daughter, like her mother, will never be happy.
 When Grace leaves, Stoner feels as though the young child that he loved died long ago.
+Between repetitions of the thought "What did you expect?"
 Stoner thinks back over his life.
 He thinks about where he failed, and wonders if he could have been more loving to Edith, if he could have been stronger, or if he could have helped her more.
-Later, he believes that he is wrong to think of himself as a failure.
-During an afternoon when he is alone, he sees various young students passing by on their way to class outside his window, and he dies, dropping his copy of the one book that he published years earlier as a young professor.
+Finally, he believes that he is wrong to think of himself as a failure.
+During an afternoon when he is alone, he sees various young students passing by on their way to class outside his window, and he dies, dropping his copy of the only book he published when he was a young professor.